 Smart DNS vs. VPN for… Covering all devices

-A DNS is a very basic service that enables the processes running the internet.
+A DNS is a very basic service that enables the internet’s processes.
 Changing your DNS is a simple way of overcoming mundane blocks.
-Getting a smart DNS increases your accessibility to streaming sites a lot more than a simple DNS change, but it isn’t all-powerful.
-Now, a VPN is matchless when it comes to improving access to online content – and it comes with many security benefits as well.
+Getting a smart DNS increases your accessibility much more than a simple DNS change, but it isn’t all-powerful.
+Now, a VPN is matchless when it comes to improving access to websites – and it also comes with many security benefits.

 Is smart DNS better than a VPN?

 Both smart DNS and a VPN let you modify your network (including overcoming censorship).
 However, only a VPN can provide internet security by changing your IP and encrypting data traffic.

 Yes, because a smart DNS only changes your DNS address while a VPN encrypts data traffic, obfuscates it, and spoofs your location by changing your IP – effectively taking up more of your internet bandwidth.